jbenzshawel/PgSqlLib/README.md

     return modelName;
 }
 ```
-Note: Since id could be a Guid, string, or int the Get method in the Repository has a type of string for the parameter.
+Note: Since id could be a Guid or integer the Get method in the Repository has a type of string for the parameter.
 For your use case you may prefer to make parameter overloads for the `Repistory<T>.Get` method.

+## Configuring the DAL

+### Setting up the PostgreSql Database
+In the directory [/src/PLpgSql](https://github.com/jbenzshawel/PgSqlLib/tree/master/src/PLpgSql) there are example stored procedures as well as an example table schema for setting up the database to work with the library.
+Since this library was built to not use Entity Framework, the table schema and stored procedures have to be scripted.
+The examples use [PL/pgSQL](https://www.postgresql.org/docs/9.6/static/plpgsql.html), but any of the [supported](https://www.postgresql.org/docs/9.6/static/xplang.html) procedural languages can be used (PL/pgSQL, PL/Tcl, PL/Perl, or PL/Python).

+Note: The schema and stored procedures are intended to be used as an example / template.
+For the models in your application you will have to alter them for your needs.

-## Models
+### Models
 Models in this library work just like they would in MVC or WebAPI, however there is an additional attribute needed for properties that map to table columns.
 The [ColumnName](https://github.com/jbenzshawel/PgSqlLib/blob/master/src/App_Classes/ColumnName.cs) attribute should be applied to these properties.
 For example the attribute `[ColumnName("model_id")]`, with a string parameter corresponding to the PostgreSql column name, would be needed for a class property in a model.

-## PgSql Objects
+### PgSql Objects
 Each list, get, save, and delete stored procedure created for models will need an entry in the corresponding Dictionary found in [PgSqlLib.PgSql.PgSqlObjects](https://github.com/jbenzshawel/PgSqlLib/blob/master/src/PgSql/PgSqlObjects.cs) with the appropriate parameters and name.
 An example for a get procedure by id is below.

 ```C#